nairgh/usestatecallback/README.md

 # React + Vite
+This will demonstrate how we can use a callback to store  and retrieve value from local storage using custom hook

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.